 The Department of Economics was one of the founding departments of the University of Warwick when it was opened in 1965.
-Since then we have become one of the largest departments in the discipline and are now widely regarded as one of the top Economics departments, not simply in the UK, but in Europe too.
-We have an academic staff of around 75, including 25 professors, with approximately 1,200 undergraduate students and 300 postgraduates.
+Since then, we have become one of the largest departments in the discipline and are now widely regarded as one of the top Economics departments, not simply in the UK, but in Europe too.
+We have an academic community of around 100 staff, including 37 professors, with approximately 1,500 undergraduate students and 300 postgraduates.
 The Department is international in terms of both the staff and student body.

 We are proud of our teaching record and of the achievements of our students and teaching is at the core of the work we do in the Department.
 One of our key objectives is to provide a research-informed and research-led teaching environment that equips you with key research skills and understanding and our courses benefit greatly from the input of leading scholars with international reputations who are based in the Department.
 We actively encourage you to fully engage with the learning process to enhance your educational experiences.

 In the 2021-22 academic year, it is important for everyone to follow guidance and instructions so that we can protect the health and wellbeing of all staff and students while the health pandemic continues.

 The University has produced an overarching risk assessment and standard operating procedure in order to reassure students who will be on-campus.
 Details of the measures can be found here, but the key elements are:

 Lateral Flow Tests.
 Everyone who lives on or visits campus is strongly advised to take twice weekly lateral flow tests either using the University’s asymptomatic test site or one of the schemes set up by the Government, and this should continue even after the individual has received a Covid-19 vaccination, due to the ongoing risk of harbouring/transmitting the virus.
 Anyone who has a positive LFT result MUST self-isolate and book a confirmatory PCR test.
 Only if this PCR test is negative can the individual stop self-isolating.